Managing Complexity in Diverse Organizations

 Active learning is an approach to instruction that involves actively engaging students with the course material through discussions, problem solving, case studies, role plays and other methods.
 Activities within an active learning classroom help promote high-order thinking such as knowledge application, analysis, and synthesis.
 Active learning places a greater degree of responsibility on the learner than passive approaches such as lectures, but instructor guidance is still crucial.
 Learn more about active learning here.

 Must I have my camera and microphone on throughout each session?

 Yes, all learners are required to use a personal computer with an operable web camera and microphone for every session.
-(Forum is not available on tablets and mobile devices.)
-Learners should situate themselves in a distraction-free space and start every session with their camera on.
+(Forum is not available on tablets and mobile devices).
+Learners should situate themselves in a distraction-free space and start every session with their cameras on.
 Microphones should remain muted until called upon or until an activity begins.
 Learners may momentarily turn off their cameras if they must briefly step away.

 What happens if I miss a class session, arrive late, or leave early?

 Since every active learning session is critical to the program, missing 15 minutes or more of any lesson is considered an absence.
 You are allowed one (1) unexcused absence in order to remain eligible for the Certificate of Completion.
 Two or more unexcused absences will make you ineligible for the certificate, though you may still participate in class.
 While all sessions are recorded and will be made available if you miss one class, you’ll get the most out of this program by consistently and actively attending all your weekly class sessions.

 Can current USC Annenberg graduate students participate in this program even if it is not their first semester at USC Annenberg?

 Yes, all USC Annenberg graduate students are welcome to join, regardless of their year.